 Paragraph I. Salaries of elective officials; how changed.
-The General Assembly may, at any time, by a majority vote of both branches prescribe other and different salaries for all of the elective officers provided for in this Constitution, but no such change shall affect the officers then in commission.
+The General Assembly may, at any time, by a majority vote of both branches prescribe other and different salaries for all the elective officers provided for in this Constitution, but no such change shall diminish the amount of any salary set forth in the Constitution.